johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ##### Distributed Actor "Proxy" instance allocation

 Creating a proxy for an actor type is done using a special `init(resolve:using:)` initializer of a distributed actor.
-Internally, it invokes the transports resolve function, which determines if
+Internally, it invokes the transport's `resolve` function, which determines if

 ```swift
 protocol DistributedActor {